Marmon-Herrington: History

-Founded in 1931 by Walter C. Marmon and Arthur W. Herrington, the company was the successor to the Marmon Motor Car Company, a maker of high quality, costly automobiles from 1902 to 1933.
+Marmon-Herrington was founded in 1931 by Walter C. Marmon and Arthur W. Herrington as a successor to the Marmon Motor Car Company, a maker of high-quality, costly automobiles from 1902 to 1933.
 By the early 1930s, the U.S. economy had taken a severe downturn, and with the onset of the Great Depression, the market for prestigious luxury cars mostly collapsed.
 To keep his business going, Marmon joined forces with an ex-military engineer in the person of Arthur Herrington in 1931, with a new idea to focus on building all-wheel-drive trucks.
 And so the company became Marmon-Herrington, initially as the truck production division of the Marmon Motor Car Company, developing military trucks.

-Marmon-Herrington (MH) got off to a successful start in March 1931, when the company procured contracts for 33 T-1 4x4 aircraft refueling trucks, powered by 6-cylinder Hercules engines, followed by a variety of 4x4 and 6x6 vehicles for the U.S. and Persian armies, for use as general load carriers, towing light weaponry, mobile machine shops, and wreckers.
+Marmon-Herrington got off to a successful start in March 1931, when the company procured contracts for 33 T-1 4x4 aircraft refueling trucks, powered by 6-cylinder Hercules engines, followed by a variety of 4x4 and 6x6 vehicles for the U.S. and Persian armies, for use as general load carriers, towing light weaponry, mobile machine shops, and wreckers.
 Reconnaissance, scout and armored cars were also made, some with four-wheel steering as well as four-wheel drive.
 In 1932 Marmon-Herrington built the first all-wheel-drive truck and trailer combination, and the largest trucks ever built at the time, for oil pipe construction in Iraq.
 Construction of all-wheel-drive (AWD) vehicles and conversion of existing vehicles to AWD were among the company's products.
-MH's all-wheel-drive conversions of Ford light trucks were successfully sold to the military of both the U.S. and several foreign governments.
-In 1936, the T9 Ford-Marmon-Herrington unarmored half-track is produced for the U.S. Army and features the tracks, the powered front axle and a front ditch roller that will be used on the armored half-tracks of WWII.
+Marmon-Herrington's all-wheel-drive conversions of Ford light trucks were successfully sold to the military of both the U.S. and several foreign governments.

+In 1936, the T9 Ford–Marmon-Herrington unarmored half-track was produced for the U.S. Army and featured the tracks, the powered front axle and a front ditch roller that would be used on the armored half-tracks of World War II.